-Considering 100 as the minimal value defined by the regional and national laws for the direct GHG emissions, DINOLE®'s emissions have turned out to be much lower than the imposed limit for the two major pollutants and has reduced and contained them from one year to the other.
+Considering 100 as the minimal value defined by the regional and national laws for the direct GHG emissions, M.T.
+DINOLE® emissions have turned out to be much lower than the imposed limit for the two major pollutants and has reduced and contained them from one year to the other.